 Wolfe and his team have built strong working relationships and partnerships with local municipalities, state and federal agencies, corporations and other entities to develop programs addressing water quantity issues in the urban environment.
 The team under Clint’s leadership has become a regional and statewide resource for many agencies and municipalities looking for innovative ways to conserve and protect water resources.

 Wolfe has a B.S. in Animal Science and a M.S. in Agricultural Economics with a focus on Water and Natural Resources both from Texas A&M University.

-Patrick received a B.S. in Horticulture from Tarleton State University, is a ISA Certified Arborist, Texas Licensed Irrigator and American Rainwater Harvesting Association Rainwater Professional.
+Dickinson holds a B.S. in Horticulture from Tarleton State University, is a Texas Licensed Irrigator and American Rainwater Harvesting Association Rainwater Professional.